jettcblack/CrowdCure/README.md

 ## Audience

-As of January 2022, there are currently 28 million uninsured Americans (found by CDC https://www.cdc.gov/nchs/data/nhis/earlyrelease/insur202305_1.pdf).
+As of January 2019, there are currently 188,416 uninsured New Mexicans (Soruce: Kaiser Family Foundation).

 CrowdCure is designed for a wide range of individuals who may find themselves in need of financial assistance for healthcare expenses.
 This includes, but is not limited to: